 The night before you want to work on something, lay out the supplies/materials.

 Having everything waiting eliminates one layer of friction.

 Harness tedious, repetitive work to something you enjoy.

-Listen to an audio book you’re dying to read or favorite podcasts.
+Listen to an audio book you’re dying to read or catch up on a favorite podcast.

-I strongly dislike running errands – gourmet coffee bribes work for me.
+I strongly dislike running errands – bribing myself with fancy coffee works for me.